rueckstiess/mtools/tutorials/contributing.md

 Contributions to mtools are very welcome.
-Please check if the particular bug / issue has already been reported on the [mtools issues](https://github.com/rueckstiess/mtools/issues?state=open) page and create a new issue if it is not.
+Please check if the particular bug / issue has already been reported on the [mtools issues](https://github.com/rueckstiess/mtools/issues?state=open) page and create a new issue if it doesn't exist yet.

 ### Development Installation

-You can install mtools in "development" version, which will not move it into the Python `site-packages` directory but keeps it in your local development directory instead.
-It will still install the script hooks so you will be able to use it like normal, both from Python and the command line.
+You can install mtools in "development" mode, which will not move it into the Python `site-packages` directory but keeps it in your local development directory instead.
+It will still install the necessary hooks so you will be able to use it like normal, both from Python and the command line.
 In addition, you can modify the files directly in your local directory and test the changes right away.